Efficient Online ML API Selection for Multi-Label Classification Tasks: Introduction

-Empirically, \systemnamesecond{} produces substantially better prediction performance compared to individual APIs and to FrugalML adapted for multi-label tasks (Fig.~\ref{fig:SFAME:Example} (b)).
-Extensive experiments with real commercial APIs on several multi-label tasks have shown that \systemnamesecond{} typically leads to over 60\% (as high as 98\%) cost reduction when matching the best commercial API's performance.
-Moreover, when using the same cost as the best commercial API, \systemnamesecond{} can improve the performance by up to 8\%.
+Empirically, \systemnamesecond{} produces substantially better prediction performance than individual APIs and than FrugalML adapted for multi-label tasks (Fig.~\ref{fig:SFAME:Example} (b)).
+Extensive experiments with real commercial APIs on several tasks, including multi-label image classifications, scene text recognition, and named entity recognition, show that \systemnamesecond{} typically provides over 60\% (as high as 98\%) cost reduction when aiming to match the best commercial API's performance.
+Also, when targeting the same cost as the best commercial API, \systemnamesecond{} can improve performance up to 8\%.
+As a dataset contribution, we have also released~\footnote{\url{https://github.com/lchen001/FrugalMCT}} our dataset of 295,212 samples annotated by commercial multi-label APIs as the largest dataset and resource for studying multi-label ML prediction APIs.